the-events-calendar/the-events-calendar/readme.txt

 = [TBD] TBD =

-* Feature - Adding the Site Editor Single Organizer page template.
-[ECP-1622]
+* Tweak - Refactored some of the underlying structure for Block Template architecture.
+[ECP-1620]

 = [6.3.1] 2024-01-24 =